Guest hints, tips and tricks!

 Of course, it helps to know how the show works.

-- I usually record on Tuesdays from 5pm to 7pm, with the broadcast being that weekend.
+- I usually record on Tuesdays or Wednesdays around 6pm to 8pm Central Time, with the broadcast being that weekend.

 - Your interview will likely be 10 or 8 minutes in length, but occasionally, if we have a major value-added topic, I might put it into two segments.